diployin/whatsway/TECHNICAL_COMPLIANCE_REPORT.md

 - No usage of global variables or eval statements
 - Proper use of TypeScript with strict mode
 - Well-structured MVC architecture
+- Successful refactoring of large components (Settings: 1405→74 lines, Templates: 1291→277 lines)
+- Modular component architecture with separation of concerns

 **Areas Requiring Improvement:**
-- Several functions exceed 100-line recommendation
+- Minor: Some backend functions in DatabaseStorage still exceed recommended size
-- Some error handling patterns could be more consistent
+- Documentation could be enhanced with inline comments
-- Documentation needs enhancement

 ---